1D vs 2D barcode: Which one is better for your business?

 Applications of 1D and 2D

-Although there are differences between scanning 1D and 2D barcodes, both types are convenient and inexpensive ways to encode data and track items.
+Although there are differences between scanner 1D vs 2D, both types are convenient and inexpensive ways to encode data and track items.

 The type of barcodes (or combination of barcodes) you choose depends on your application's specific needs.